-At Affiliated Dermatology, we offer one of the most promising hidden secrets in non-surgical treatments for hair restoration – Platelet-Rich Plasma Therapy (PRP).
+At Affiliated Dermatology, we offer one of the most promising hidden secrets in non-surgical treatments for hair restoration – Platelet-Rich Plasma (PRP).
 PRP is an effective alternative to surgery for men and women who require stimulation of hair growth for hair loss conditions such as androgenic alopecia or male/female pattern baldness.

 PRP therapy for hair loss is a treatment that involves withdrawing a patient’s own blood, processing it so that only the enriched cells (platelet-rich plasma) remain, and injecting it into the scalp.
 PRP contains essential proteins that stimulate natural hair growth.

 PRP stands for platelet-rich plasma.
 PRP is blood plasma that has been enriched with platelets.
 As a concentrated source of autologous platelets, PRP contains several different growth factors and other cytokines that stimulate healing of bone and soft tissue, as well as hair growth.
-Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
+Human blood contains mesenchymal stem cells and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.

 PRP was developed in the 1970′s and first used in Italy in 1987 in an open heart surgery procedure.
 Published medical literature from around the world confirms the safety and use of PRP therapy in medicine.
-For the past two decades PRP has been widely used in skin and wound healing, and is now being extensively used in cosmetic surgery, dentistry, sports medicine and pain management.
+For the past two decades, PRP has been widely used in skin and wound healing, and is now being extensively used in cosmetic surgery, dentistry, sports medicine, and pain management.

-In the field of hair restoration, evidence supports PRP therapy as a promising treatment to promote hair growth, although no claim an be made of its efficacy.
+In the field of hair restoration, evidence supports PRP therapy as a promising treatment to promote hair growth, although no claim can be made of its efficacy.
 Studies have shown that growth factors released from platelets may act on stem cells in the bulge area of the follicles, stimulating the development of new follicles and promoting neo-vascularization.

-Upon arrival at the Affiliated Dermatology, you will be escorted to one of our private hair restoration treatment rooms.
+At Affiliated Dermatology, you will be escorted to one of our private hair restoration treatment rooms.
 One of our qualified PRP specialists will draw your blood just as though you were having routine blood testing at your primary care physician’s office.

 The drawn blood is then spun in a sterile centrifuge system, which separates the platelet-rich plasma from the rest of the blood.
 The system eliminates granulocytes which can harm tissue regeneration.
 A topical anesthesia is applied to the scalp to reduce any discomfort during the PRP treatment.
-The highly concentrated platelet rich plasma is then injected into the scalp.
+The highly concentrated platelet-rich plasma is then injected into the scalp.
 After treatment, you are able to drive after the procedure and return to your daily routine.